 Along the trail in the beginning and towards the end of the valley, we heard the sound of thundering water.
 Curious, we explore some of the smaller, more hidden trails that deviated from the path, and found a magnificent waterfall and ravine, perfect for picnicking.
 Surrounded by lush alpine larch, and magnificent waterfalls and ravines, it was sensory overload for me.
 However, we couldn’t stay long since our final destination, Sentinel Pass is still ways to go.

-Larch Valley is enormous.
+Valley of the Ten Peaks and Larch Valley is enormous.
 You can spend the entire day just walking around the valley, taking in the beautiful views, and exploring the meadows to Minnestimma Lakes.
 As we look around, we noticed that this area, Larch Valley –at the moment the forest gives way to an enormous meadow, is where almost everyone stops.
 However, we continued on past the many satisfied tourists, further into the openness, and up Sentinel Pass.
 Here, the larger meadow is wide, the ground is soft with patches of snow and speckled with large boulders perfect for napping, snacking, or gazing at golden trees and glaciated mountain peaks.
 The creeks and lakes are emerald-green, larches are above, below, left and right of us, as we explored and continued our hike northward.